Paleo Baked Fish with Lemon-Basil Pesto and Two Sides!

 The thing that keeps me from going completely overboard with one flavor or type of food is my kids.
 In my attempt at giving them a variety of foods and flavors to try, I’ve created little variety monsters.
 We can’t eat something two days in a row or there’s a mutiny.

-Unless it’s pancakes.
+Unless it’s pancakes or pizza.
 Obviously.

 One night I made some baked fish (cod) and threw some pesto on top.
 Noticing the leftover pesto in the bowl and the mashed sweet potatoes in the pot next to me, I threw a spoonful of pesto into that as well.